How Much You Budget What You Have Makes a Difference

-But, I am here to say, it does not matter how much you have, it’s how much you budget what you have.
+But I am here to say it does not matter how much you have; it’s how much your budget what you have.
 Rich people go broke all the time for the same reasons poor people go broke.

-In my opinion, they both spend to much money for their income.
-Budgeting is a skill, the more you practice it the better you will get at it.
+In my opinion, they both spend too much money on their income.
+Budgeting is a skill; the more you practice it, the better you will get at it.
 So, start now, and perfect your budgeting skills.

 How Much You ‘Budget What You Have’ Will Make a Difference by:

 Budgets save you money in many ways.
-First, it encourages you to put savings in your budget I encourage those who don’t have much money to start with “the jar”.
+First, it encourages you to put savings into your budget.
+I encourage those who don’t have much money to start with “the jar.”
 Place loose change in a jar once a week.
-Then go on to the second jar which is the dollar jar.
+Then go on to the second jar, which is the dollar jar.
 You will place a few dollars in the dollar jar a week or every two weeks.

-This will give you more of a cushion than the coins if something goes awry in your budget, like running out of food or needed extra gas.
-This will help to keep your budget in tack.
+This will give you more of a cushion than the coins if something goes awry in your budget, like running out of food or needing extra gas.
+This will help to keep your budget on track.

-After your jars are full, open a savings account, then later, start automatic deduction from your payroll or checking account to your savings.
+After your jars are full, open a savings account, then later, start automatic deductions from your payroll or checking account to your savings.